Blizzard Warnings Issued for the Region - NewsBreak

 Indiana State Police are urging people to avoid traveling.
 Many of our Region expressways are impassable because of accident scenes across the area.
 All lanes of eastbound Interstate 94 are closed in the Burns Harbor area with a rolled over tanker that will require a hazmat cleanup.
 Furthermore eastbound I-94 is shut down just north of the Indiana/Michigan State Line.
 INDOT reports southbound I-65 is closed from Lowell to State Road 10, and on northbound I-65 all lanes are blocked in the Hobart area north of 61st avenue.
 Travel conditions are extremely hazardous no matter where you are in Northwest Indiana, with blowing snow, icy road conditions, and frigid temperatures making travel very risky.
 Numerous spinouts and slideoffs have been occurring Region-wide and many motorists are waiting for assistance because of the volume of accident scenes.
 We’ve also had closures on the Indiana Toll Road at times with accident scenes in Porter County.

-The Indiana Department of Transportation is preparing for a major winter storm expected to impact the state starting Thursday.
+The Indiana Department of Transportation (INDOT) is preparing for a major winter storm expected to impact the state.
 The National Weather Service (NWS) has issued winter storm warnings for much of Indiana starting Thursday afternoon through at least Friday, depending upon location.
-Blizzard warnings have been issued for counties bordering Lake Michigan.
+Blizzard warnings have been issued for counties closer to Lake Michigan, including locally Porter and LaPorte counties.
 NWS is calling for snow with high winds and dangerously cold temperatures, causing snow-covered roadways and low visibility for holiday travel.

 WNDU